boriskurikhin/CIS2750/README.md

 * Parses and validates the file
 * Allows you to explore the file and modify some basic components (like Events)

+# How it works (under the hood)

+* Calendar parsing, validation, and modification is done using a *~2k loc* library written entriely in C
+* Users can upload or interact with existing calendars by hitting numerous API endpoints made with NodeJS
+* Users can view Calendars, Events, and Alarms in the client made with HTML/CSS/JavaScript
+* There was also a filtering component made with MySQL - but it is not included here for security purposes

 Here's what it looks like

 <img src="calendargif.gif" width="100%">